open-contracting/cardinal-rs/README.md

           process as JSON text

 Options:
-      --count
+  -c, --count
           Print the number of OCIDs with results

+  -v, --verbose...
+          Increase verbosity

   -s, --settings <SETTINGS>
           The path to the settings file

-  -v, --verbose...
-          Increase verbosity

   -h, --help
           Print help (see a summary with '-h')